-Figure 109: Access to the Internet from LAN - Ethernet configuration
+Figure 112: Access to the Internet from LAN - Ethernet configuration

-Mobile WAN Configuration: Use the Mobile WAN item in the Configuration section to configure the connection to the mobile network, see Figure 110.
-In this case (depending on the SIM card) the configuration form can be blank.
+SIM card) the configuration form can be blank.
 But make sure that Create connection to mobile network is checked (this is the factory default).
 For more details, see Chapter 4.3.1.

-Figure 110: Access to the Internet from LAN - Mobile WAN configuration
+Figure 113: Access to the Internet from LAN - Mobile WAN configuration